 ECHA has assessed the read-across approach based on the hypothesis of the transformation in solution (speciation) to a common compound (tungstate) for the target and source substances.
-ECHA notes that water solubility of these substances is an important factor in determining their bioavailability.
-In addition, ECHA has assessed whether the proposed read-across from sodium tungstate to the target substance represents an appropriate worst-case for pre-natal developmental toxicity properties.
+ECHA notes that the water solubility of these substances is an important factor in determining their bioavailability.
+In addition, ECHA has assessed whether the proposed read-across from sodium tungstate (EC no 236-743-4) to the target substance represents an appropriate worst-case for pre-natal developmental toxicity properties.
 ECHA has addressed each line of evidence as follows.